-Starbucks engage in elaborate tax avoidance measures- importing their coffee from that well known tropical nation of Switzerland.
-The entire corporation in the UK paid less tax than I did!
+Starbucks also engage in elaborate tax avoidance measures- importing their coffee from that well known tropical nation of Switzerland.
+The entire corporation in the UK paid less tax last year than I did!

-On top of all of this- Starbucks cannot sell a decent cup of coffee!
-They sell a variety of creamy, sweet and foamy cups of nothingness that pack more calories than a real meal.
-None of them are coffee.
+Starbucks sell a variety of creamy, sweet and foamy cups of nothingness that pack more calories than actual food.

-Starbucks is expensive and has an astonishingly mean and yet complex loyalty scheme.
+Starbucks has an astonishingly mean and yet complex loyalty scheme.
 It takes fifteen cups of froth to get one free.
 Compare this to McDonald's where it takes only five.